 However, bird cages are very prone to wear and tear by the claws or beaks of pet birds living in them.

-As such, it is absolutely important that we make sure they are 100% safe to “accidentally” consume when they are being used by birds.
+As such, we must ensure they are 100% safe to “accidentally” consume when birds use them.

-To be more specific, here’s are the types of safe paint you can use to paint bird cages:
+To be more specific, here are the types of safe paint you can use to paint bird cages:

 Water-based paints that do not contain lead, zinc, chromate, or VOCs are safe for painting bird cages.
 Paint used for bird cages should also bond well to metal and dry fast.
-Non-toxic spray paint can be used for painting bird cages but must be allowed to dry for about 1 week after 3 coats of paint.
+Non-toxic spray paint can be used for bird cages but must be allowed to dry for about one week after three coats of paint.

-Zinc, chromate and Volative Organic Compounds (VOCs) are chemicals that are toxic in nature and extra care must be made to make sure they do not constiture the paint at all.
+Zinc, chromate, and Volatile Organic Compounds (VOCs) are toxic chemicals; extra care must be taken to ensure they do not constitute the paint.

-As it may not be easy to identify paints that label this very clearly, I have made some recommendations in a full article I wrote on safe paint for bird cages here!
+As it may not be easy to identify paints that clearly label this, I recommended safe paint for bird cages.

 In the article linked above, I include information about the toxic materials you need to avoid, examples of recommended paint by ECOS Paints, and a stepwise guide on how to get started.

-To give you a teaser, here’s the founder of ECOS paint who actually ate his own paint to prove that it’s non-toxic.
+To give you a teaser, here’s the founder of ECOS paint, who ate his paint to prove it’s non-toxic.
 Talk about dedication to his craft!

 You won’t regret reading it!

-If you have a pet bird you might also find these articles really relatable: Why do birds bite our mouths, why love birds attack each other, and safe paper you can give your birds to play with!
+If you have a pet bird, you might also find these articles relatable: Why do birds bite our mouths, why love birds attack each other, and safe paper you can give your birds to play with!

 8) Safe Paint for Bird Feeders